angelddaz/bridgetomasters/openintrostatistics.md

 # <a href="https://angelddaz.github.io/bridgetomasters/"> Home </a>

 If you are looking at this with an html at the end of your URL, I highly recommend checking out the [.md version](https://github.com/angelddaz/bridgetomasters/blob/master/openintrostatistics.md) instead.
-The formatting is still there.
+Most of the markdown formatting goes out the window in the html site.

 # My Understanding/Condensation of each [Open Intro Statistics](https://www.openintro.org/stat/textbook.php?stat_book=os) Chapter